-It’s the lymph system’s job to pick up and dispose of cellular “trash” like white blood cells, bacteria, viruses, toxins and other molecular debris from every tissue in your body.
-That’s crucial, since all cells make waste as a byproduct of their normal processes, plus white blood cells and antibodies are constantly patrolling tissue outside of blood for pathogens and other harmful cells to destroy, says Dr. Bill Rawls, M.D., Medical Director of Vital Plan.
-“Lymphatic fluid carries all that waste to lymph nodes that then act like garbage disposals to destroy it.”
+It’s the lymph system’s job to pick up and dispose of cellular “trash” like white blood cells, bacteria, viruses, toxins, and other molecular debris from every tissue in your body.
+That’s crucial, since all cells make waste as a byproduct of their normal processes.
+“Lymphatic fluid carries all that waste to lymph nodes, which act like garbage disposals to destroy it,” says Dr. Bill Rawls, M.D., Medical Director of Vital Plan.

-“Chronic illness in particular causes congestion throughout the whole body,” Dr. Rawls explains.
-“When microbes in tissues are flourishing and more white blood cells are present trying to kill them, they all fill up the lymph nodes.
-That causes the nodes to swell, which backs up the whole system.”
-Even a simple cold can trigger swollen lymph nodes, and part of the reason you feel sluggish may be the extra waste your body is trying to dispose of.
+“Chronic illness, in particular, causes congestion throughout the whole body,” Dr. Rawls explains.
+“When microbes in tissues are flourishing, and more white blood cells are present trying to kill them, they fill up the lymph nodes, causing the nodes to swell, which backs up the whole system.”
+But it’s not just chronic illness that impedes lymph flow — even a simple cold can trigger swollen lymph nodes, and part of the reason you feel sluggish may be the extra waste your body is trying to dispose of.

 Other key causes of lymph fluid slow-down include lack of physical activity and falling short on water intake.
-That’s because the lymph system relies solely on pressure from breathing and muscle movement to move fluid around.
+That’s because the lymph system is primarily composed of water — if you’re dehydrated, the fluid slows down and inhibits waste removal from the body.
+Movement of lymph fluid depends on pressure from breathing and muscle movement to move fluid around.
 So being sedentary or dehydrated is kind of like construction on the highway — it can slow things down to a crawl.

-Meanwhile, maintaining a healthy lymphatic system is one of the best ways to support your immune system by quickly and efficiently ridding your body of garbage—and it’s something we have a lot of control over.
-“That’s empowering when you can say, ‘I can do these few things every day to help keep the lymphatic fluid flowing and keep myself healthy,’” says Vital Plan health coach Belinda Macri, a yoga teacher, Ayurveda practitioner, and founder of Clearwater Retreat.
+Meanwhile, maintaining a healthy lymphatic system is one of the best ways to support your immune system by quickly and efficiently ridding your body of garbage — and it’s something we have a lot of control over.
+“That’s empowering when you can say, ‘I can do these few things every day to help keep the lymphatic fluid flowing and keep myself healthy,’” says Vital Plan health coach Belinda Macri, a yoga teacher, Ayurveda practitioner, and health coach.